 Because Facebook is the largest social media channel, your Facebook Page has to work even harder to create memorable content.
 It needs to be mobile-friendly and eye-catching.
-This can be acheived with great graphics, sharp and interesting photos, or video to tell your brand’s story.
+This can be achieved with great graphics, sharp and exciting photos, or video to tell your brand's story.

-Go Pro does an amazing job on their Facebook Page with a whopping 9 million followers on their page.
-They share a lot of User Generated Content (UGC) showing people using their Go Pro’s in action.
+Go Pro does a fantastic job on their Facebook Page with a whopping 9 million followers.
+They share a lot of User Generated Content (UGC) showing people using their Go Pros in action.

 3. Be delightful

 Adding an emotional layer to your social media content is what engages your Facebook Page community.
 Strive to create content that:

 A great example from Facebook is this video from Dove, which is thought-proving and authentic.

 Are you ready to pass down your beauty legacy?
 Watch our short film Dove: Legacy and get started. #FeelBeautifulFor

 Posted by Dove on Tuesday, October 7, 2014

 4. Post more of what they love (and less of what they don't)